On October 17th this year, iCard gathered friends, partners, and even competitors at a cozy business breakfast at an elite venue in Sofia.

 Having in mind that the security comes first when choosing a payment product, it can be concluded that cash is still king in Bulgaria and that we are still far from the world trend of “cashless society”.

-The iCard mobile wallet is a reliable payment alternative that not only makes your everyday life easier but also offers the highest level of protection similar to that of traditional banking institutions.
+The iCard digital wallet is a reliable payment alternative that not only makes your everyday life easier but also offers the highest level of protection similar to that of traditional banking institutions.

 If you are not sure yet whether iCard is for you, you can check out all of our services listed here and decide on your own.